 Every year, Adventure Treks kicks off the summer with our five-day trip leader retreat in Oregon, where our leadership team gathers in a cabin near Mt.
 Hood for senior staff training.

 Our 12 trip leaders, two logistics directors, and four regional directors hail from 12 states, average 28.8 years old, and have a collective 143 years of Adventure Treks experience, with an average of 7.8 seasons of AT experience each.
 (Five trip leaders are former Adventure Treks students!)
-I’m proud to be a part of this group of mentors who will train our new instructors and oversee the success of our trips.
-As an Adventure Treks parent myself, I’m also thrilled to have these role models interacting with and inspiring my own kids.
+We’re proud to be a part of this group of mentors who will train our new instructors and oversee the success of our trips.

 So what do we do at trip leader retreat?
 Besides strengthening our leadership team community, we apply leadership theory, current child psychology, and child brain theory to Adventure Treks’ philosophy.
 We learn and relearn the specific details of each trip itinerary, and we review safety and the policies and procedures that lead to successful trips.
 With such a tremendous brain trust, we share our tips and experiences with each other, and our more experienced trip leaders mentor our newer trip leaders so we can provide consistent experiences across the board.
 Together, we share the tips and tricks we’ve gleaned as we work hard to make every trip exceptional.